OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 ### SPDX
 The format standard created by the Linux Foundation’s SPDX (Software Package Data Exchange) Working Group for exchanging Software Bill of Materials for a given software package, including associated license and copyright information (see spdx.org)
 ### OpenChain
- OpenChain means OpenChain ISO/IEC5230:2021, The international standard that specifies the key requirements of a quality open source license compliance program in order to provide a benchmark that builds trust between organizations exchanging software solutions that incorporate open source software.
+OpenChain means [OpenChain ISO/IEC 5230:2020](https://www.iso.org/standard/81039.html), the international standard that specifies the key requirements of a quality open source license compliance program in order to provide a benchmark that builds trust between organizations exchanging software solutions that incorporate open source software.
+The OpenChain standard is produced by the [OpenChain project](https://www.openchainproject.org) of the Linux Foundation.

 ## 3. Requirements